How long do you want to live? Do you want to live a long life?

 Golfing with Jongjin Lee, a 102-year-old gentleman

 I've spent a lot of time in Kerikeri, New Zealand for three years now.
 I'm receiving new teachings from nature here every day as I focus completely on the work of building Earth Village, a community for realizing the living culture of Earth Citizenship.
 One day I was walking a trail at Earth Village when I found myself thinking, "I will live to be 120 years old."
 It wasn't a result of calculating my current state of health or anything like that.
 It wasn't a conclusion reached after long deliberation.
 The thought just came to me like an inspiration or message.
-It wasn't a mere pipe dream to live that long, nor was it a premonition that I would live to be 120.
+It wasn't a mere pipe dream to live that long, nor was it a premonition that I would live 120 years.
 It was a very sudden but calm, firm choice: "I will live to be 120 years old."
 Intuitively, I understood that this was a big idea and, from many perspectives, a crucial choice.

 How did this idea and thought change my personal life?

 First, the way I think about about my age changed greatly.
 My initial thought was to live to the age of 80, so that would make my present age of 67 being close to ending the stage of an 80-year life.
-But, thinking in the scope of 120 years, 67 is just t barely past the halfway point!
+But, thinking in the scope of living 120 years, 67 is just t barely past the halfway point!
 More than 50 years are still left to me!
 How, then, will I live during that time?
 What will I live for?
 This change of thinking provided me with an opportunity to confirm again what was important in my life and to newly design my remaining years.

 Third, my brain was stimulated so I'm working more passionately than ever before.
 I'm diligently searching within for ways to change my thought patterns and habits, constantly demanding of myself things I should correct, and I've started pouring out new, creative ideas.